 Any time someone else violates their duty of care and causes an accident, they may bear liability for the injuries suffered as a result.
-Consult an attorney to learn more about potential violations of the duty of care that led to your accident.
+Consult an attorney from Dolman Law Group to learn more about potential violations of the duty of care that led to your accident.

 Suppose, for example, that you went for a walk at the beach.
 On your way down to the beach, you noticed damage to the railing beside the stairs and chose not to hold on to it.
 At the beach, someone attacked you, resulting in your injuries.
 In this case, the hotel does not bear liability for your injuries due to its negligence regarding the stairs.

 Likewise, if a driver commits an act of negligence near you, including driving while distracted, but does not cause an accident or does not contribute to your injuries, that driver does not share liability for the accident.
 Suppose, for example, that you notice a distracted driver talking exuberantly on his cell phone while driving.
 You run into the car in front of you while watching him.

 In this case, the distracted driver does not bear legal liability for your accident.
 On the other hand, if the distracted driver crashes into you, you may have grounds for a spinal cord injury claim.